 Reflections was officially launched in 2015 by the then-Governor, Kerry Sanderson.
-Barry’s daughter, Jo Morris, is the driving force behind we work they do.
+Barry’s daughter, Jo Morris, is the driving force behind the work we do.
 When her son started a pre-apprenticeship in 2017, Jo prompted a curriculum review around asbestos training for those entering the building and construction industry.
-In 2021, Western Australia became the first state with mandatory training for the Cert II, Pathways to Building and Construction.
+In 2021, Western Australia became the first state with mandatory training for Cert II, Pathways to Building and Construction.
 With the typical age of first asbestos exposure being 23 years of age, training and education is a core purpose of Reflections.

 Head here to purchase Barry’s book.